 Vantage Finance was approached by a broker earlier this year, who actually specialised in expat mortgages himself.
 The client is paid in Hong Kong but owns a semi-commercial property with his uncle in the UK.

 He wanted to raise enough finance on a commercial loan to pay his uncle out of the existing property as well as additional funds to finance further commercial investment in a property he had yet to identify.

-Lucy Hodge, director of Vantage Finance, said: ‘This would have been a straightforward deal had it not combined both challenges of income coming from outside the UK and the fact that the additional capital raise was intended to fund the purchase of an unknown property.
+Lucy Barrett, MD of Vantage Finance, said: "This would have been a straightforward deal had it not combined both challenges of income coming from outside the UK and the fact that the additional capital raise was intended to fund the purchase of an unknown property.

 The problem for many lenders is being unable to assess the security of the additional purchase.